dekoza/django-clausula/docs/index.rst

 on various conditions.
 Gamification comes to mind.
 Let's say you want to set the conditions on a per-user or per-group basis.
 For example girls get happy hours on Saturday and boys get them on Thursdays.
-Hardcoding that would be a bit harsh if you tend to change your mind frequently.
+Hardcoding that would be a bit tricky if you tend to change your mind frequently.

 Usage
 -----

-After installing the package and adding 'django_conditions' to INSTALLED_APPS you should define some abstract conditions you'd like to use.
+After installing the package and adding 'clausula' to INSTALLED_APPS you should define some abstract conditions you'd like to use.

 Do this by creating a file `conditions.py` in your app.
 Then you need to